How to apply for Croatian citizenship (hrvatsko državljanstvo): Guide for 2023

 - How to get help with your citizenship application

 How to apply for Croatian citizenship – hrvatsko državljanstvo

-To apply for citizenship in Croatia, you must prove that you have a claim.
+To apply for citizenship in Croatia, you must prove that you have a claim according to the Croatian citizenship act.
 You may make a valid claim based on the following situations:

 - International treaties

 If you don’t have a valid claim, you are not a candidate for applying for Croatian citizenship.

 Zakon o hrvatskom državljanstvu (Croatian citizenship act) is available here.